numpy/numpy/doc/source/reference/arrays.interface.rst

 .. admonition:: New since June 16, 2006:

-   In the past most implementations used the "desc" member of the :c:type:`PyCObject` itself (do not confuse this with the "descr" member of the :c:type:`PyArrayInterface` structure above --- they are two separate things) to hold the pointer to the object exposing the interface.
+   In the past most implementations used the ``desc`` member of the ``PyCObject`` (now :c:type:`PyCapsule`) itself (do not confuse this with the "descr" member of the :c:type:`PyArrayInterface` structure above --- they are two separate things) to hold the pointer to the object exposing the interface.
    This is now an explicit part of the interface.
-Be sure to own a reference to the object when the :c:type:`PyCObject` is created using :c:type:`PyCObject_FromVoidPtrAndDesc`.
+Be sure to take a reference to the object and call :c:func:`PyCapsule_SetContext` before returning the :c:type:`PyCapsule`, and configure a destructor to decref this reference.

 Type description examples